fabolze/SoAWebApp/UE5_Integration/World_Travel_System.md

 ---

-## 5. Implementation Checklist
+## 6. Implementation Checklist
-1. Extend SoA exports with a LocationRoute table (CSV or JSON) and ingest it alongside Locations.
+1. Extend SoA exports with a `LocationRoute` table that includes `Id` (ULID) + `Slug` (row name) and ingest it alongside Locations.
+2. Add `FTravelTuningData` (DataTable or DataAsset) so encounter odds and travel multipliers are data-driven.
-2. Prototype `BP_WorldGraphSubsystem` and `BP_TravelPlanner` using a small sample graph (three to five nodes) to validate pathfinding in Blueprints.
+3. Prototype `BP_WorldGraphSubsystem` + `BP_TravelPlanner` with a tiny sample graph (3-5 nodes) and validate both Dijkstra and optional A* (if coordinates exist).
-3. Build the travel debug widget early; it doubles as validation feedback for designers.
+4. Build the travel debug widget early; it doubles as validation feedback for designers and a smoke test for gating.
-4. Hook travel events into `BP_EventSequencer` to prove forced events and random encounter handoff.
+5. Hook forced route events into `BP_EventSequencer`, then add deterministic encounter rolling via seeded `FRandomStream`.
-5. Write automation tests before expanding the world to catch data regressions (missing routes, mismatched requirements).
+6. Write automation tests before expanding the world to catch data regressions (missing routes, mismatched requirements, unreachable destinations).

 By keeping travel data-driven and graph-based, traversal stays flexible, scalable, and debuggable.
 Designers reshape the overworld by editing CSV exports, while Blueprint subsystems respond automatically.